-- Establish centralized, electronic reporting systems to capture data related to suicide deaths and suicidal behavior, with uniform coding procedures. - Develop a data monitoring and evaluation agenda on suicide deaths and suicidal behavior, including data elements documenting interrupted or aborted suicide attempts and crisis service interventions ("save data") that resulted in the de-escalation of suicidal desire or intent.
-Include in the agenda guidance to support state and local data and information sharing, including methods for sharing confidential information among diverse partners while adhering to state and federal privacy and security laws. - Standardize policies and procedures for investigating and reporting suicide as a cause of death, including uniform definitions of suicide, as well as protocols for working with suicide loss survivors and informing health officials in the context of a suicide cluster.
+- Establish centralized, electronic reporting systems to capture data related to suicide deaths and suicidal behavior, with uniform coding procedures. - Develop a data monitoring and evaluation agenda on suicide deaths and suicidal behavior, including data elements documenting interrupted or aborted suicide attempts and crisis service interventions ("save data") that resulted in the de-escalation of suicidal desire or intent. - Standardize policies and procedures for investigating and reporting suicide as a cause of death, including uniform definitions of suicide, as well as protocols for working with suicide loss survivors and informing health officials in the context of a suicide cluster.
 Include clear requirements for how cause of death is determined, how investigations are conducted, and how information is reported, and by whom, within a certain time following death.
 Include training on methods for minimizing misclassification and accelerating timely reporting.

-• Use local data and information to define the problem of suicidal behavior, identify factors that increase or lessen risk for suicide, develop interventions, conduct evaluations, and disseminate effective practices that prevent suicide.

-- Use suicide death and attempt data to evaluate the proportion of suicidal behavior that results in death.
+- Use local data and information to define the problem of suicidal behavior, identify factors that increase or lessen risk for suicide, develop interventions, conduct evaluations, and disseminate effective practices that prevent suicide. - Use suicide death and attempt data to evaluate the proportion of suicidal behavior that results in death.
 Use results to identify high-risk groups, target them with selective prevention strategies, and focus resources on specific lethal means restriction strategies. - Use death review team models for clinical and forensic review of suicide deaths.
 Team members should include representatives of coroners and medical examiners, law enforcement, subject matter experts, and others with legal access to confidential information.
-Use data compiled by the team to support prevention goals using the Public Health Model. - Partner with coroners, medical examiners, and local health department representatives to identify barriers and deliver support for electronic reporting of suicide death data into the California Violent Death Reporting System.
+Use data compiled by the team to support prevention goals using the Public Health Model. - Partner with coroners and medical examiners to identify barriers and deliver support for electronic reporting of suicide death data into California's Violent Death Reporting System.
 Develop a method for accessing data for improving suicide prevention strategies, including establishing policies and procedures for protecting privacy. - Use community surveys to fill data gaps.
-For example, people with non-fatal, selfdirected violence may not seek medical attention following the injury, thereby reducing the number of such reports.25 Community surveys could be used to supplement data. - Build relationships with local colleges and universities and identify capacity for research to support local and state suicide prevention goals.
+For example, people with non-fatal, selfdirected violence may not seek medical attention following the injury, thereby reducing the number of such reports.
+Community surveys could be used to supplement data. - Build relationships with local colleges and universities and identify capacity for research.